danwing/cidfi/draft-wing-cidfi.md

 ## Operation with Interactive Audio/Video/Screen sharing

-With interactive sessions CIDFI can help determine the bandwidth available for the flow so the video (and screen sharing) quality and size can be constrained to the available bandwidth.
+Incremental deployment: With interactive sessions CIDFI can help determine the bandwidth available for the flow so the video (and screen sharing) quality and size can be constrained to the available bandwidth.
 This benefit can be deployed locally with a CIDFI-aware client and CIDFI-aware network.

-When the remote peer also supports CIDFI, the remote peer can differentiate packets containing audio, video, or screen sharing.
+Full system deployment: When the remote peer also supports CIDFI, the remote peer can differentiate packets containing audio, video, or screen sharing.
 In certain use-cases audio is the most important whereas in other use-cases screen sharing is most important.
 With CIDFI, the relative